achannarasappa/ticker/README.md

 ## Options

-With `--extra-info-exchange`, `--extra-info-fundamentals`, and `--separate` options set, the layout and information displayed expands:
+With `--show-tags`, `--show-fundamentals`, and `--show-separator` options set, the layout and information displayed expands:

 <img src="./docs/ticker-all-options.png" />

 ## Notes

 * **Real-time quotes** - Quotes are pulled from Yahoo finance which may provide delayed stock quotes depending on the exchange.
 The major US exchanges (NYSE, NASDAQ) have real-time quotes however other exchanges may not.
-Consult the [help article](https://help.yahoo.com/kb/SLN2310.html) on exchange delays to determine which exchanges you can expect delays for or use the `--extra-info-exchange` flag to include timeliness of data alongside quotes in `ticker`.
+Consult the [help article](https://help.yahoo.com/kb/SLN2310.html) on exchange delays to determine which exchanges you can expect delays for or use the `--show-tags` flag to include timeliness of data alongside quotes in `ticker`.